Creative Ways to Promote Any Event

 When you don’t have someone speaking or presenting, provide other learning opportunities such as mentor programs or expert panels.
 These small group activities offer incredible chances for people to meet, mingle and often find answers they won’t find anywhere else.

-And, What is a conference without networking?
-Please encourage the participants to build relationships with newfound friends and colleagues.
+And, what is a conference without networking?
+Encourage the participants to build relationships with newfound friends and colleagues.
 While these interactive events can be simple or creative, make time for them, they are significant.

 8. Professional Identification